 So, this was its home.
 An underwater colony housing these strange creatures’ families.

 We descended to the seabed below the floating rocks, where a hill sized mount shaped like the shell of a sea turtle rested on the sand and stone floor.
 We entered the hill through a large opening, contoured like the cloaked hood of an enchanter.

 Inside, the sphere of fireflies surrounding and protecting me dispersed, and the creature that was guiding me turned and left with the fireflies without so much as a goodbye, or a farewell, or we’ll meet again one day.
 I didn’t even get a chance to thank it for rescuing me.

 There were stationary lights around me as I turned to look up and saw the water’s surface.
 I swam to the surface and emerged from a lagoon inside a complex cave system of arched passageways, waterfalls and tunnels, leading into different directions.
 There was a strange silence.
 The sounds, the voices, the melody, which had brought me here.
 It had all stopped once I’d left the water.
 Only the sound of running water and the tender waft through the tunnels was left to remind me of Aria and Kailo.
 Grasping that I’d lost them was heavy.
 I felt lost and very much alone.
 A surge of guilt filled me as I realised I had abandoned them.
 I stopped to focus my thoughts.
 There was no time to feel guilt.

-Around me on all the walls, the arches and ceilings, were white drawings.
+Around me on all the walls and ceilings, were white drawings.
 I stood there staring in awe.
 Strange faces and shapes, objects and languages, places and happenings; like someone had been drawing the story of their life.
 Who were all those strange figures?
 And why here under the sea in this cave?
 I sensed I was not alone.

 “So many have come here before, they all had their own story to tell,” a synthetic voice said.